Mr-BiG1/moversmove.ca/TURNSTILE_SETUP.md

 2. Check server logs for server-side errors
 3. Verify your Turnstile configuration in Cloudflare
 4. Ensure all environment variables are set correctly
+5. Try the development bypass mode for testing